Whatcha want me to do with this? Eat it?

 - Two verses in "Endless Vacation" by The Ramones have the phrase "hair-trigger temper" in them.

 - Elvis Presley was a big example of it (his entourage called it "flashing") — and he was a Gun Nut, a dangerous combination.
 However, Presley was well aware of his own short fuse and always kept the first chamber of his revolver unloaded, just in case he actually did try to shoot someone in a blind rage.
 There's at least one recorded instance where this habit kept him from killing a man in a public restroom.

-- The Olympian gods from Classical Mythology are infamous for taking offense at any perceived slight.
-But the worst by far was Poseidon, Zeus's brother and god of the sea and earthquakes.
-Unlike other gods who confined their tempers to mortals, Poseidon would try and take his rage out on his fellow gods for perceived slights.
+- Classical Mythology: Poseidon, Zeus' brother and god of she sea and earthquakes, would try and take his rage out on his fellow gods for perceived slights.
 Zeus was the only one who could exercise any control over him, and even then walked on eggshells around him.

-- The sage Durvasa from Hindu Mythology was feared for taking offense at the slightest perceived disrespect even if none was intended or was done with good reason and using his powers to curse the unfortunate victim.
+- Hindu Mythology: The sage Durvasa was feared for taking offense at the slightest perceived disrespect even if none was intended or was done with good reason and using his powers to curse the unfortunate victim.
 People would call upon any divine favors they had to make him happy or get rid of him as soon as possible.

 - The Fair Folk brand of fairies.
-They're more often than not capricious little abominations that will take every opportunity to punish mortals who even slightly offend them.
-In this vein, they're actually quite similar to the Olympian Gods.
+They more often than not will take every opportunity to punish mortals who even slightly offend them.

 - Taíno Mythology has Guabancex, goddess of storms.
 She's said to conjure up horrific weather to punish those who forget their heritage.